mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-demo.md

 ## Result and Benefits

 You now have integrated your on-prem Deep Security instance to Vision One and enabled the XDR functionality.
 Additionally, you have proven some of the benefits when integration Deep Security with Vision One.
-Eventually think about migrating?
+Maybe start thinking about migrating?

 🎉 Success 🎉